STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

     ## [1] TRUE

-This example shows good dimensionality of the dataset it is a vector-\> list (1-dimension)-\> data frame (2-dimension)
+Since this is true we can establish that the dataset is indeed a data frame.

-Let’s just double check if the dataset is a matrix or array:
+A cool way to check if the dataset is a martix or an array is using the functions below.

 ``` r
 is.matrix(gapminder)